BPJandree/GOSTlibs/TUTORIAL.md

 ## Requirements

 First you will need to download and install [R studio](https://www.rstudio.com/products/rstudio/download/#download) Also, download and install LaTex.
-For example, download and isntall [TexStudio](http://www.texstudio.org/) This is a LaTex editor.
+For example, download and install [TexStudio](http://www.texstudio.org/) This is a LaTex editor.
 Upon running it first time, it will suggest several LaTex distributions with download links.
 Then, download and install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 Rtools manages compilers that are needed when you use C-type code, or when you want to compile your manuals into a PDF.